Matrimer/blue-hyprland/README.md

 ## UX
 Keyboard-oriented with mouse support.
-For many somewhat less common tasks, traditional mouse-oriented GUI will be used.
+For many somewhat less common tasks, traditional mouse-oriented GUI can be used.
 One such example is GParted.

 ## Aesthetics
 It should look appealing.
 That's one of the reasons hyprland was chosen.
-- Primarily use GTK, for less often used applications QT might be ok too.
+Primarily use GTK

 ### Themes:
+Adwaita-dark

+Find a way of more easily setting themes.

 #### HX
 adwaita-dark, (poimandres)